ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v1.14.0 =
+* Adds support for setting a Tag on messages via X-PM-Tag header.

 = v1.13.2 =
 * Fixes error when upgrading by ensuring $postmark is set before trying to load settings.